 Will it be safe?

-The government is giving councils an extra £31m for plastic screens in polling stations and hand sanitiser.
+The government are giving councils an extra £31m for plastic screens in polling stations and other appropriate PPE measures to keep voters safe.
 Voters will be urged to bring their own pen or pencil and masks will be mandatory inside polling places, unless exempt.

 Canvassing and in-person campaigning will be allowed from the second week of March, alleviating fears from local democracy advocacy groups that this would be prohibited.
 Activists will be restricted to the rule-of-6, use hand sanitiser when moving from house-to-house and are required to remain two meters from others outside of the campaigning bubble.
 Minister of State for the Constitution and Devolution, Chloe Smith, urged ‘political campaigners to continue to show social responsibility, and for parties, agents and candidates to ensure that their campaigners understand the clear rules’.

 What might election results show us?

 With general elections happening only once every five years, local elections can be a good indicator of the national political mood.
 In 2019, during the peak of Brexit turmoil, Theresa May’s Conservatives lost 1,330 councillors, most seats going to Remain supporting Liberal Democrat and Green candidates.
 Similarly, Jeremy Corbyn’s Labour saw a loss of 7% of votes, many coming from Leave voting areas of the North, an early sign of results that were to come later that year.

 This May’s elections will undoubtedly be dominated by public judgement of the government’s response to Covid.
 Boris Johnson will hope to ride a wave of positive public sentiment as restrictions are lifted and vaccines administered, but after a year of world leading Covid rates, he will face scrutiny from the electorate for the first time for his overall response.